 * Environmental Independence: tapping the Power Primordial to handle the sundry requirements of a physical existence, the Astronomer has done away with such base needs.
 Possessing this power at rank value 5000, he no longer needs to breathe, eat or drink to sustain his life.

-* Telepathy: the Astronomer has not done great things with this ability, mostly wielding it in order to communicate with others who are in the void or, as is usually the case, no longer speak his dead language.
+* Telepathy: the Astronomer has not done great things with this ability, mostly wielding it to communicate with others who are in the void or, as is usually the case, no longer speak his dead language.
 He possesses this power at rank value 2, at least.

 Limitations / Enhancements:

 Viewing Lens: worn over his right eye, this instrument allows the Astronomer to see vastly distant objects.
-It effectively grants him Infinite valued telescopic vision while worn, giving him an endless line of sight when observing all that transpires in the universe.
+It effectively grants him Infinite valued telescopic vision while worn, giving him an endless line-of-sight when observing all that transpires in the universe.

-Wrist Blaster: the Astronomer wears a simple blaster on his wrist in order to deal with would-be threats to his person.
+Wrist Blaster: the Astronomer wears a simple blaster on his wrist to deal with would-be threats to his person.
 It is unknown if it uses his Power Primordial or another power source, but will inflict rank value 100 Force damage per blast regardless.

 Mania / Monomania 3: his love for astronomy is so great that the Astronomer pursued it to the exclusion of all else in life - and it shows whenever you try to talk to him.
 He is at his Willpower -6 RS to resist talking about anything related to his chosen art in any situation.

-Astronomy 3: it should probably go without saying but the Astronomer knows just about everything there is to know in this area of expertise; he's had billions and billions of years to study it, after all.
+Astronaut 3: it should probably go without saying but the Astronomer knows just about everything there is to know in this area of expertise; he's had billions and billions of years to study it, after all.
 His Intellect should be considered +3 RS in astronomical matters.